 There has been increasing emphasis in recent years on providing an appropriate mix of economic incentives and disincentives to promote appropriate individual and corporate behaviour.
-This trend is also apparent with pollution prevention and waste reduction programs.
+This trend is also apparent with pollution prevention and waste reduciton programs.
 In fact, all of the Great Lakes jurisdictions use some form of economic instrument to encourage waste reduction.
-However, such measures are neither comprehensive in terms of covering uses of all priority toxic substances, nor consistent among the jurisdictions.
-For example, a comprehensive toxic user fee system, like the one employed in Massachusetts, has only been adopted in one jurisdiction.
+However, such measures are neither comprehensive interms of covering uses of all priority toxic substances, nor consistent among the jurisdictions.
+For example, a comprehensive toxic user fee system, like the one employed in Massachusetts, has only been adopted in one basin jurisdiction.
 Moreover, there are few instances where incentives or disincentives are used to promote pollution prevention over waste reduction.

-The two most common categories of economic instruments are government grants and financial assistance programs, and a variety of incentives and disincentives.
+The two most common economic instruments include is government grants and financial assistance programs and a variety of incentives and disincentives.